illusive-man/converter/README.md

-Converts given numeric value to its written text representation.
+Converts given numeric value to its written text representation (in Russian).

+UPDATE: integrated phpmath BigInteger library (requires GMP extension being enabled in php.ini)

 The reason behind this converter was the fact that most of previously created apps and tools (e.g. Number Words) of the same kind contain pretty big amounts of code (unnecessarily overcomplicated) and sometimes not working properly (Online converter tools like